Sunday, October 13, 2019

 The Deodar Tree: Sacred Conifer from the Himalayas

 The deodar is a sacred tree in the northwestern Himalayas that has been planted extensively as an ornamental in Europe and North America.
-It is a towering, stately conifer with a striking appearance; its expressively pointed and drooping branches make it look like a sentient tree from an enchanted forest.
+The towering, stately conifer has a striking appearance; its expressively pointed and drooping branches make it look like a sentient tree from an enchanted forest.
 One could imagine a deodar picking up its immense roots and striding forth, like an Ent from The Lord of the Rings.
 A dense forest of them in Kashmir must seem haunted indeed in the summer moonlight.

 I grew up with deodars, as my grandparents’ house in Southern California had two enormous ones in the backyard, the silver-green tops of which were visible blocks away.
 I spent many an hour climbing up the thick branches, which were wide-spaced and easy to negotiate, and sitting with my back to the rough grey-brown bark.
 The sap was fragrant and hard to wash off my hands.
 I wasn’t the only one who enjoyed spending time aloft in those trees.
 Squirrels raced in spirals up and down the big trunks and chattered from the heights.
 And great horned owls perched in the branches at night, hooting in the wee hours.